 An unlimited decorating budget is the stuff dreams are made of, but unfortunately for many of us that particular dream is unlikely to come true.
-But don't worry, not only is it easy to furnish a living room on a budget, it's also easy to accessorize without spending a fortune.
+Don't worry, not only is it easy to furnish a living room on a budget, it's also easy to accessorize without spending a fortune.

 Shop at Second-Hand Stores

 Second-hand stores are your friends.
 Whether it's a local antique store, a consignment shop, or a salvage shop like the Habitat for Humanity Re-Store, second-hand stores are great for finding inexpensive accessories.
 The key is to picture items away from all the other cheap stuff in the store and imagine it in your space.
 When you take something out of context it can look entirely different.